dhellmann/pymotw-3/source/os/index.rst

      Professional, 2005.
 ISBN-10: 0201433079 -- This book covers
      working with multiple processes, such as handling signals, closing duplicated file descriptors, etc.

-..
-    :ref:`shutil-directory-functions`
-        The :mod:`shutil` module also includes functions for working with directory trees.